 Key Ingredients:

-- Tuna in olive oil: Flaky, rich, and packed with flavor.
+- Tuna in olive oil: Flaky, tender, and rich.

-- Mediterranean olives: Briny and savory, they’re the star of the olive tapenade sauce.
+- Mediterranean olives & Capers: Briny and savory, they're the star of the olive tapenade sauce.

-- Garlic and onion: Classic aromatics that build the savory base of the dish.
+- Garlic and Onion: Classic aromatics to add flavor and build the base.

 Recipe Variations:

-- Make it Creamy: Stir in a splash of cream or crème fraîche for a richer sauce.
+- Make it Creamy: By stirring in a splash of cream just at the end.

 - Make it Spicy: Add red pepper flakes or a drizzle of chili oil to spice things up.